Steve Bannon found guilty of contempt for defying January 6 committee subpoena – KION546

 How executive privilege discussions should have figured into the trial proceedings may will be a question Bannon presses in an appeal.

-Bannon’s team also made several arguments for the trial record for why he should have been allowed to put select committee Chairman Bennie Thompson and other committee members on the stand for testimony.
+Bannon’s team also made several arguments for the trial record for why he should have been allowed to put Thompson and other committee members on the stand for testimony.
 The judge refused to allow Bannon to call them to the stand because of a House request to block their testimony, citing constitutional restrictions on when lawmakers can be subpoenaed.

 During the trial, the Justice Department put on the stand a House staffer who testified about the several communications between the committee and Bannon’s attorney about the subpoenas, and the House’s demands that he comply by the deadlines stated.
 Prosecutors’ second witness was an FBI agent who testified briefly about Bannon social media posts sharing articles describing his non-compliance.